Klondike Annie: Plot

 Mae West portrays a kept woman by the name of Rose Carlton, "The Frisco Doll".
-She murders her keeper Chan Lo in self-defence and escapes on a steamer to Nome, Alaska, wanted for murder.
+She murders her keeper Chan Lo in self-defense and escapes on a steamer to Nome, Alaska, wanted for murder.
 She is joined mid-voyage by a missionary, Sister Annie Alden.
 Sister Annie is on her way to rescue a financially troubled mission in Nome, and inspires Rose, but dies en route.
 Rose assumes the identity of Sister Annie to avoid arrest, dressing her as a prostitute in a scene later deleted by the censors.

 The Frisco Doll decides to keep Sister Annie's promise of rescuing the mission and raises the money by combining soul-shaking sermon and song with street smarts.
 She's romanced both by a beautiful young Sheriff being generally investigative, and the blustering, slightly crazy ship's captain, Bull Brackett.
-Klondike Annie/Rose Carlton/The Frisco doll knows in the end to turn herself in and prove her innocence by way of self-defence.
+Klondike Annie/Rose Carlton/The Frisco doll knows in the end to turn herself in and prove her innocence by way of self-defense.
 Steaming back to San Francisco with Captain Brackett -- "Bull, ya ain't no oil paintin', but ya are a fascinatin' monster".